LvdT/chowdown/_recipes/chiboust.md

 directions:
 - Soak the gelatin in water to soften it
 - Add the gelatin to the (hot) pastry cream and mix it in
-- Cool the pastry cream down to 4 °C
-- Fold the Chantilly cream into the pasty cream
+- Add the meringue and mix it in.

 components:
 - Pastry Cream
-- Chantilly Cream
+- Italian meringue

 ---